Last Updated on

 When people think of bike cities in Europe, they usually think of Amsterdam or Copenhagen, but not of Berlin.
 However, Berlin is just as much of a bike city as the aforementioned two, with a constant stream of cyclists using the well-marked bike lanes.
 One morning during rush hour, I found myself in a bike traffic jam and was surrounded by sharply dressed business men on their bikes, women in heels and suits on their way to the office, and moms with two kids on their bike on the way to kindergarten to drop them off.
 No matter what time of day – there always seemed to be more bikes than cars on the streets.
 And I have to say: cycling is the best way to get around Berlin, so do yourself a favor and rent a bike for the day at one of the many bike rental places around the city.

-12 Berlin is green
+12 Berlin is very green

 13 Berlin is full of street art